-Capsize, retain equipment, empty, assisted re-entry
+Capsize, retain equipment, empty the boat, perform an assisted re-entry

-- 1. Capsize and release spray deck the candidate should remain calm and quickly regain and maintain contact with the boat. - 2.
-The paddle should be retained, or collected by swimming the kayak to the paddle. - 3.
-Swim not more than 10 metres and empty the kayak on the shore.

-4. Help can be asked for, so long as the candidate remains in charge of emptying.

-Jump out and climb back in (assisted)

-- 1. In deep water jump out while retaining contact with the kayak, and climb back into the kayak. - 2.
+- 1. Capsize and release spray deck the candidate should remain calm and quickly regain and maintain contact with the boat. - The paddle should be retained, or collected by swimming the kayak to the paddle.
+Swim not more than 10 metres and empty the kayak on the shore. - 4.
+Help can be asked for, so long as the candidate remains in charge of emptying. - 5.
+In deep water jump out while retaining contact with the kayak, and climb back into the kayak. - 6.
 The candidate may have assistance from a second person that is also in the water.